- Open for applications November 1st, 2017 via email email@example.com

-To apply for becoming a student volunteer you need to provide the following materials via email:
+To apply for becoming a student volunteer (SV) you need to provide the following materials via email:

-- One page answering the following questions (pdf, Microsoft Word):
+- A one page motivational letter answering the following questions (pdf, Microsoft Word):

-- Explain your motivation to participate at this year’s TEI conference (max 200 words).
+- Explain your motivation to participate at this year’s TEI conference.

-- Describe your interpersonal experiences with people from another culture, highlighting your interpersonal skills (max 200 words).
+- Describe your interpersonal experiences with people from another culture, highlighting your interpersonal skills.

-- Highlight a stressful situation that involved you and others, and how did your active involvement helped to resolve this situation (max 200 words).
+- Highlight a stressful situation that involved you and others, and how did your active involvement helped to resolve this situation.

 - Scanned copy of your student ID card.

-The applications should be sent to student volunteers chairs, tba.
+The applications should be sent to student volunteers chairs at firstname.lastname@example.org.

 If you have further questions about Student Volunteering, feel free to contact this year’s SV chairs Sophie Landwehr Sydow and Marie Louise Juul Søndergaard at email@example.com